ideaconsult/apps-ambit/tautomers-example/docs.md

 ####<a name="ruleNumberLimit"></a>tman.getRuleSelector().setRuleNumberLimit(limit)
 * Default value : *10*
 * This is a limit for the number of used rules.
-If the initial number of found rules is larger than limit (l) then only l rules are used.
+If the initial number of found rules is larger than limit, *l*, then only *l* rules are used.
 This is a restriction for molecules which have lots of rules and potencialy determine milions or even bilions of tautomers.

 ####<a name="FlagRecurseBackResultTautomers"></a>tman.FlagRecurseBackResultTautomers
 * Default value : *false*